 To get a good look at the city, book a seat on the purple bus for the hilarious and educational LaZoom Comedy Tours (they have a kid-friendly option on Saturdays) and get ready to laugh ’til beer comes out of your nose (BYO beer and wine).
 You can also travel by Segway on Moving Sidewalk Tours.

 Downtown can get pretty crowded, so consider spending some time in West Asheville, a hipster mecca where parking is free and there’s tons to do.
-For brunch, bring your group to King Daddy’s Chicken and Waffles (with a vegan and gluten-free waffle option) or try DeSoto Lounge, which opens at noon on weekends (menu staples are the biscuits with gravy and breakfast burrito).
+For brunch, bring your group to King Daddy’s Chicken and Waffles (with a vegan and gluten-free waffle option) or try DeSoto Lounge, which opens at 10 a.m. on weekends (menu staples are the biscuits with gravy and breakfast burrito).

 There’s no better way to work off a good meal than with light exercise.
 Check out the Blue Ridge Parkway’s website for easy to strenuous hikes in the area.
 For entertainment, listen to live music at The Mothlight or Isis Restaurant and Music Hall.

 For dinner, The Admiral is tops, although it’s easy to miss, as housed in an unassuming cinder block building.
 Be sure to make reservations, as it’s a popular spot.
 Double Crown is a funky dive bar just down the street that also offers weekend dancing and weekly karaoke.

 You may want to take it slow this morning.
 Head to Asheville’s River Arts District where more than 150 professional artists create beautiful works in their studios.
 Many studios are open to the public on select days.
 In the heart of the RAD, Clingman Café offers plentiful breakfast and lunch options.
 Park there and make your way to open studios within walking distance.